Grand Canyon's Artist-in-Residence Programs

 Whether you are a traditionalist in the vein of Thomas Moran or a contemporary artist creating new paths towards understanding both environmental and cultural issues, you are welcome here.

-The Artist-in-Residence Program offers professional artists the opportunity to spend three weeks on either the North or South Rim of Grand Canyon in housing provided by the National Park Service.
-The North Rim AiR program is seasonal, with six residencies during the spring, summer, and fall.
-The South Rim AiR program is year-round, providing twelve artist opportunities.
+The Artist-in-Residence Program offers professional artists the opportunity to spend three weeks on the North Rim of Grand Canyon in housing provided by the National Park Service.
+The North Rim AiR program is seasonal, with five residencies during the summer and early fall.

 Hand-colored wood engraving print on paper